GoranAviani/wizard/README.md

 ## Getting Started
-Wizards is a pure Python game made with Python 3 by using inheritance from classes.
+Wizards is a pure Python game made with Python 3 by using class inheritance.